-If the tiree pereservation and/or tiree Canopyp-lanting sstandards - are not met, mitigation fees must be provided to the Tree Fund as follows:
+If the tree preservation and/or tree planting standards are not met, mitigation fees must be provided to the Tree Fund as follows:

-1. The fee in lieu of preservation standard in the Master Fee Schedule based on the percentage of removed canopy coverage below the minimum tree canopy preservation standard as defined in MMC 16.32.042.-B.

-2. The fee in lieu of planting standard in the Master Fee Schedule based on the square footage of tree canopy crown area that would be required to meet the 40 percent tree canopy planting standard.
+- 1. The fee in lieu of preservation standard in the Master Fee Schedule based on the percentage of removed canopy coverage below the minimum tree canopy preservation standard as defined in MMC 16.32.042.B. - 2.
+The fee in lieu of planting standard in the Master Fee Schedule based on the square footage of tree crown area that would be required to meet the 40 percent tree planting standard.